SignalK/signalk-js-client/README.md

 ### NOTES
 - Security is implemented, but the token type is currently hardcoded to `JWT` if no `token.type` is returned by a SK server.
 IMHO that default should be `Bearer`.
-See issue
+See issue https://github.com/SignalK/signalk-server-node/issues/715 & PR https://github.com/SignalK/specification/pull/535